Plan your trip to Eugene, Cascades & Coast.

 Track star ascensions in Eugene have included the rise of Nick Symmonds and Silver Olympics medalist Galen Rupp.

 Breaking the decathlon world record at the 2012 U.S. Olympic Trials right here at Hayward Field, Ashton Eaton is a beloved hometown favorite and the "World's Greatest Athlete."
 He took home the gold medal for the decathlon at the 2012 Olympics in London.
+In 2015, he beat his own world record at the IAAF World Championships in Beijing.

 Eugene's fertile training ground promises to yield new crops of dedicated runners as the seasons progress.